jason0611/FS22_HeadlandManagement/README.md

 Included functions:
 - Reduce speed (cruise control) and raise again.
-- Raise lowered implements and lower them again
+- Raise lowered implements and lower them again, optionally only front or only rear
 - Turn plough, single-stage or two-stage (via centre position)
 - Raise and change track markers
-- Disengage and re-engage power take-off(s) and hydraulics
+- Disengage and re-engage power take-off(s) and hydraulics, optionally only front or only rear
 - Changing the steering direction during crab steering
 - Beep when headland management is activated